DLinIoTedge/dltrainBook/Edge/Kanshi/README.md

 [Deployment](https://www.jkuse.com/dltrain/deploy-dl-networks/cloud-native-service/flask-micro-service)

-# 9. Kanshi Assistant Design
+# 9. Kanshi Assistant Development

+IBM Watson Assistant helps user to  overcome the steep learning curve and frustrating jargon other virtual agent products use.
+It’s now easier than ever to design AI chatbots without complex decision trees or any kind of coding required.
+Watson Assistant now allows you, the one closest to the customer, to build better virtual agents your customers will actually want to use.

+ Kanshi Assistant Design include

-## 9.1 Wake up Kanshi
+  Wake up Kanshi
-  ### 9.1.1 Use Text to Wake up Kanshi
+    Use Text to Wake up Kanshi

-   - Design Wake Word Listener
+      Design Wake Word Listener
-   - Design Wake Word Model
+      Design Wake Word Model

-  ### 9.1.2 Use Voice to Wake up Kanshi
+  Use Voice to Wake up Kanshi
    - Use Speech Recognition  to get Text
    - Use Tect handle Dialog Flow
    - Use NLP for Dialog Flow
    - use Speech Synthesis to displaay message to user.

-## 9.2   Dialog Skill for Kanshi

- ### 9.2.1 Indents design

- ### 9.2.2 Entities  design

-  ### 9.2.2 Dialog   design

-## 9.3  Search  Skill for Kanshi

-# 10. Kanshi Assistant Development

-IBM Watson Assistant helps user to  overcome the steep learning curve and frustrating jargon other virtual agent products use.
-It’s now easier than ever to design AI chatbots without complex decision trees or any kind of coding required.
-Watson Assistant now allows you, the one closest to the customer, to build better virtual agents your customers will actually want to use.
+  Conversation  ability  of Kanshi requires to have , Indents, Entities, Dialog and search skill

 <p align="center">